Detroit Medical Center

 - 1.2.5 Trainee’s ability to demonstrate he/she is physically and mentally fit for duty, including passing of a medical screening prior to commencement of appointment performance under this Agreement.
 It must be determined the Trainee is in sufficient physical and mental condition to perform the essential functions of appointment.
 The results of all examinations will be provided to the DMC Employee Occupational Health Services;

-- 1.2.6 Receipt of the required initial and annual immunizations in compliance with Tenet/DMC policy and all applicable federal, state, and local laws and regulations.
+- 1.2.6 Receipt of required initial, annual and/or booster immunizations in compliance with Tenet/DMC policy and all applicable federal, state, and local laws and regulations.
+Further, Trainee will comply with any additional vaccine and immunizations requirement of any participating site rotations.

-- 1.2.7 Satisfactory completion of pre-employment test to rule out the use of non-approved substances under applicable Tenet/DMC policies and practices supporting a tobacco, alcohol and drug free work environment.
+- 1.2.8 Satisfactory completion of pre-employment test to rule out the use of non-approved substances under applicable Tenet/DMC policies and practices supporting an alcohol and drug free work environment.

-- 1.2.8 Satisfactory completion of employment, reference criminal history and other standard DE&R and Tenet/DMC background checks under applicable DE&R and/or Tenet/DMC policies and practices and NPDB clearance.
+- 1.2.9 Satisfactory completion of employment, reference, state, federal and military criminal history and other standard DE&R and Tenet/DMC background checks under applicable DE&R and/or Tenet/DMC policies and practices and National Practitioner Data Bank clearance.

-- 1.2.10 Successful passage of USMLE/COMLEX Part III or CSPE Part III, or as required in the GME Policy Promotion, Appointment, Renewal by the end of the second training year is required for advancement to or acceptance into a third training year in accordance with Applicable Accrediting Body (as defined in section 1.3 below) requirements and/or Tenet/DMC and GME policies as set forth in the GME Resident Policy Manual found on the GME web-site www.dmc.org. or RMS (New Innovations).
+- 1.2.11 Successful passage of USMLE or COMLEX Part III, or as required in the GME Promotion, Appointment Renewal, and Termination Policy in accordance with Applicable Accrediting Body (as defined in section 1.3 below) requirements and/or Tenet/DMC and GME policies Tenet/DMC web-site https://tenet.policytech.com

-2.1 Provide the Program Director written notification of any change in status regarding prerequisites in Section 1, above regarding education, license, visa, and/or fitness for duty.
+- 2.1 Provide the Program Director and the Designated Institution Official (“DIO”) written notification of any change in status regarding prerequisites in Section 1, above regarding education, license, visa, and/or fitness for duty.

-2.2 Obey and adhere to the DMC Medical Staff Bylaws and Rules and Regulations, Corrective Action (Due Process) Procedures for Trainees, and policies and practices of the department(s) where Trainee is working (“Department”), including but not limited to the following:
+- 2.2 Obey and adhere to the DMC Medical Staff Bylaws and Rules and Regulations, DMC GME policies and procedures, and policies and practices of Tenet/DMC and the department(s) where Trainee is working (“Department”), including but not limited to the following:

 - 2.2.1 Obey and adhere to the corresponding policies of all of the facilities to which he/she rotates, including completion of all facility required education programs;